Sample Controllers

-It’s okay to use one of the above if you already have one, but if you need to purchase a new one, we recommend the PlayStation 4 gamepad (Dualshock 4).
-The Dualshock 4 is easily obtainable, has excellent operability and durability, and it is also used in the development of the competition tasks.
+If you already own any of the above, please use it.
+If you need to purchase a new one, we recommend the PlayStation 4 gamepad (DualShock 4).
+The DualShock 4 is readily available, has excellent operability and durability, and is also used for developing competition tasks.

 Note

-For the Aizu Spider, the configuration uses the main Aizu Spider body as the chassis, with between 0 and 2 JACO2 arms attached.
+For Aizu Spider, the vehicle body is the main unit, with 0 to 2 JACO2 arms attached.

 Left stick